slavachalnev/nickaustinbrown.github.io/_posts/2017-9-7-why-blog.md

 Of the few blogs I really enjoy, Different philosophies guide each of them.
 One writes complusivly, a habitual need to get the feel of his words perfectly matching his thoughts.
-One directly causes people to think a certain way, to avoid a particular failure mode.
-Memectic surgery.
+One uses memectic surgery to reduce guilt based motivation.
-One writes fantatic essays through constant re-writing.
+One writes superb essays through constantly re-writing.
 Continual polishing.
 One uses the blog as a tool to help her solve problems, it's a record of the path she took.
-Once she's solved the problems she ceases writing.
+Once she's solved the problem she ceases writing.

 Of all these I allign with the last one the most.